Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 Digging in is (hopefully) becoming the norm.

 Requirements might include the obvious ones of digging a trench or mortar pit, but there are other tasks.
-Helping to fill sandbags, driving pickets to secure a wire entanglement, destroying a small concrete barrier, cutting and moving logs for overhead protection and unloading an ammunition pallet.

 Equipment will not completely replace hand tools, it might be used to get a head start, to quickly dig shell scrapes for an entire platoon at a halt which can then be improved for example.
 They certainly will not be used (nor can they) for heavier construction tasks.

-In order to achieve transportability and supportability in combat service support light units, one must self-evidently make compromises on duty cycles, capacities and general robustness.
+To achieve transportability and supportability in combat service support light units, one must self-evidently make compromises on duty cycles, capacities and general robustness.

-What can be towed by a quad bike (500kg)
+What can be towed by a quad bike (500 kg)

 and

-What can be towed by a Land Rover (2,000kg)
+What can be towed by a Land Rover (2,000 kg)

 Light role infantry will have a handful of quad bike all-terrain vehicles (ATVs) on hand, and potentially some Land Rovers.